kovidgoyal/calibre/manual/faq.rst

     * The Logitech SetPoint Settings application causes random crashes in
       |app| when it is open.
 Close it before starting |app|.

+    * Constant Guard Protection by Xfinity causes crashes in |app|.
+You have to manually allow |app| in it or uninstall Constant Guard Protection.

 If none of the above apply to you, then there is some other program on your computer that is interfering with |app|.
-First reboot your computer is safe mode, to have as few running programs as possible, and see if the crashes still happen.
+First reboot your computer in safe mode, to have as few running programs as possible, and see if the crashes still happen.
 If they do not, then you know it is some program causing the problem.
 The most likely such culprit is a program that modifies other programs'